balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 ```

 <p style="text-align:justify;">
 Notice that the method which periodically publishes new events suffers from the same problem of lack of an atomic transaction.
 It tries to connect to the broker and to save state.
 But this time it is <b>after</b> successful card creation.
 And it has retries.
 If the broker is down, we will retry.
-If after successful communication with the broker, the database is down, we will not mark the event as processed and resend it, implementing what is called <i>at-least-once guaranty</i>.
+After successful communication with the broker, the database can be offline.
+Hence, we will not mark the event as processed.
+We will resend it, implementing what is called <i>at-least-once guaranty</i>.
 Whether you should go with at-least-once or at-most-once depends on the business problem.
 For marketing purposes probably at-most-once is fine.
-On the other hand, if a message carries a significant information (like how to activate the card), then probably the clients would not mind getting this information more than once.
+But if a message carries a significant information (like how to activate the card), then probably the clients want that message.
+And will not mind getting it twice.
 At least they will be less angry than when not receiving it at all.
 And if your consumer is idempotent, then there is no problem at all.
 </p>

 ***Store only one thing***

 <p style="text-align:justify;">
-Let’s think how we can omit the problem with having to coordinate state and messages with two different components - database and the message broker.
+How we can deal with cooridnation of two different components?
+With database and with message broker?
 Can we not send to one of them?
 Is state or message redundant?
 Can one of them be derived from another?
 If we think of messages as events or as changes that affect state, then it becomes clear that state can be derived from events.
 Thus, only the communication with the broker would be needed.
 The state can be queried from a log of changes represented by events.
 This is what event sourcing is about.
 You can read more about reliable events delivery  <a href="http://pillopl.github.io/reliable-domain-events/">here</a>.</p>
 <p style="text-align:justify;">
 The code used in this example is <a href="https://github.com/spring-cloud-samples/messaging-application">here</a>.</p>